IEP Basics · Understanding Your Options

 Having worked inside school districts is equally important.
 A former special education teacher knows what an IEP is supposed to say.
 A former program specialist who wrote hundreds of them knows what the school's legal obligations actually are, how eligibility decisions get made before you walk in the room, and which requests will land well versus which will create resistance.

 At Mama Moore Advocacy, Meghan Moore spent nearly a decade writing IEPs, running eligibility meetings, and designing behavior programs inside California's largest school districts before switching sides.
-That school-side background isn't a talking point, it's the reason her clients walk out with services that other advocates miss.
+She knows what happens in those conversations before parents are in the room, because she was running them.
+It's why her clients walk out with services that other advocates miss.

 An IEP Advocate Is Not a Special Education Attorney